Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing: Introduction

 where $\alpha_i$ represents the desired pixel-wise transparency value coefficient.
 It is typically performed in the early stages of computational workflows, making subsequent calculations highly sensitive to errors in foreground separation.
 For instance, matting serves as a key preprocessing step in reconstruction methods using the visual hull \cite{plack2024vhs} as well as hair reconstruction techniques, where precise separation of the hair and head from the background is required \cite{sklyarova2023neural}.

-Over the last decade, deep learning methods have driven the development of state-of-the-art matting techniques that are capable of fine-grained transparency estimation, which enabled the application of matting techniques in a wide range of fields, including augmented reality, film production.
-A particularly important application domain lies within capture stages that provide multi-camera setups for recording high-quality data in controlled environments.
-A robust matting approach is fundamental to reconstructing high-fidelity content as manual interaction is impractical due to the extensive volume of data involved.
-However, achieving such a matting in these setups remains a significant challenge, as state-of-the-art methods \cite{hu2025diffusion, yao2024vitmatte, tang2019learning} typically rely on predefined trimaps or require large-scale labeled datasets for training, both of which are impractical for capture stage setups: While trimaps require unique and highly-accurate generation for every frame of every camera, existing matting datasets are limited in their generalizability to such unique environments, leading to incorrect matting results.
-Fortunately, it is the characteristics of capture stages, such as static backgrounds and controlled lighting, that enable the application of the empty stage as a reference for matting, providing additional information to support the matting process.
-However, this approach introduces new challenges, as reflective materials (e.g., structures within the stage) and soft shadows cast by the captured subject can significantly alter the appearance of the stage in each shot, complicating the matting workflow, especially given the persistent lack of high-quality training data.
+Over the last decade, deep learning methods have driven the development of state-of-the-art matting techniques capable of fine-grained transparency estimation, enabling the application of matting techniques in a wide range of fields, including augmented reality and film production.
+An important application domain lies within capture stages that provide multi-camera setups for recording high-quality data in controlled environments.
+Robustness of matting is essential for reconstructing high-fidelity content, as large volumes of multi-camera data make per-frame supervision infeasible.
+However, achieving such matting in these setups remains a significant challenge, as state-of-the-art methods \cite{hu2025diffusion, yao2024vitmatte, tang2019learning} typically rely on predefined trimaps or large-scale labeled datasets, both impractical for capture stages: Trimaps demand highly accurate per-frame generation, and existing datasets generalize poorly to these environments, often leading to errors.

+Fortunately, capture stages characteristically feature a static background and controlled lighting, which enable the capture of the empty stage as a reference for matting, providing additional information to support the process.
+However, this approach introduces new challenges, as reflective materials (e.g., structures within the stage) and soft shadows cast by the subject can significantly alter the appearance of the stage in each shot, complicating the matting workflow, especially given the persistent lack of high-quality training data.